School Centred Initial Teacher Training - SCITT

 As a teacher, you can use your knowledge and passion for your subject to help children unlock capabilities and talents that they didn’t even know they had.
 You’ll develop a wide range of transferable skills for yourself in the process, too.
 In addition to planning and teaching a range of engaging lessons, you can indulge in your hobbies and interests as part of your work by getting involved in after-school clubs, trips or sport.
 To teach within England and Wales you need to undertake Initial Teacher Training (ITT) to gain Qualified Teacher Status (QTS).

 The SCITT teacher training route is designed and delivered by groups of neighbouring schools and colleges.
 Most of the training is delivered in the classroom by experienced teachers.
-Many SCITT courses also include a PGCE qualification, but not all do.
-If gaining a PGCE is important to you, check before applying.
+All secondary SCITT courses include a PGCE qualification.

 The basic entry requirements for Initial Teacher Training (ITT) are as follows: